Convinced that original art doesn’t sell online?

-But you’re not right either.
+But you’re not quite right either.

 At this point it’s a well-known fact that original art sells online, and that the online market opportunity for original art continues to grow every year.
 We’ve also talked about it extensively in our article on The Journey to Selling Art Online.

 In this post, I’m going to bust the notion that original art doesn’t sell online.
 I’m going to prove to you that not only does original art sell online, but expensive originals sell too.
 For multiple thousands of dollars.

 I’m also going to prove to you that artists do regularly sell original art right on their own websites.
 Which means you should be too.

 Let’s first look at what an independent third party says about the matter.
 According to Insurer Hiscox’s Online Art Market Report, 72% of art buyers surveyed purchased original paintings in 2017, up from 69% in 2015 and 55% in 2014.

 So it’s clear that the independent market research shows that original art is indeed selling online.

 Still not enough proof?
 Understood.